 Help!
-I Was the Victim of Hit-and-Run Accident
+I Was The Victim Of A Hit-And-Run Accident

 Table of Contents

-California Auto Accident Lawyers Helping Hit-and-Run Victims Recover Compensation
+California Auto Accident Lawyers Helping Hit-and-Run Victims Seek Compensation

-Any auto accident is a stressful event, but if you are the victim of a hit-and-run crash, you will have additional complications to worry about.
+Any auto accident is a stressful event, but if you are the victim of a hit-and-run crash, you may have additional complications to worry about.

 The good news is that you don’t have to face this complicated situation alone.
-A hit-and-run accident lawyer in California can help you protect your legal right to compensation.
-Your attorney will handle the insurance claims and other paperwork so that you can focus on recovering from your injuries and moving on with your life.
+A hit-and-run accident lawyer in California can help you understand your rights and potentially pursue compensation.
+Your attorney can handle insurance claims and other paperwork so that you can focus on recovering from your injuries.

-In addition, we know how to find alternative sources of compensation for your injuries, such as uninsured motorist coverage or the Crime Victims Compensation Fund
+At Arash Law, our experienced hit-and-run accident attorneys have helped many victims pursue compensation for their losses.
+In addition, we know how to find alternative sources of compensation for your injuries, such as uninsured motorist coverage or the Crime Victims Compensation Fund, if necessary.

-Here are some of the most common questions our auto accident lawyers receive about hit-and-run accidents:
+Here are some of the common questions our auto accident lawyers encounter about hit-and-run accidents:

-• Locate and notify the owner or person in charge of the property of the name and address of the driver and owner of the vehicle involved and, upon locating the driver of any other vehicle involved or the owner or person in charge of any damaged property, upon being requested, present his or her driver’s license, and vehicle registration, to the other driver, property owner, or person in charge of that property.
+• Locate and notify the owner or person in charge of the property, or the name and address of the driver and owner of the vehicle involved, and, upon request, present his or her driver’s license and vehicle registration.
 The information presented shall include the current residence address of the driver and the registered owner.
 If the registered owner of an involved vehicle is present at the scene, he or she shall also, upon request, present his or her driver’s license information, if available, or other valid identification to the other involved parties.

-• Leave in a conspicuous place on the vehicle or other property damaged a written notice giving the name and address of the driver and of the owner of the vehicle involved and a statement of the circumstances thereof and shall without unnecessary delay notify the police department of the city wherein the collision occurred or, if the collision occurred in unincorporated territory, the local headquarters of the Department of the California Highway Patrol.
+• Leave in a conspicuous place on the vehicle or other property damaged a written notice giving the name and address of the driver and of the owner of the vehicle involved, as well as a statement of the circumstances thereof.
+They should also, without unnecessary delay, notify the police department of the city wherein the collision occurred or, if the collision occurred in unincorporated territory, the local headquarters of the California Highway Patrol.

 Failure to do these things after an accident is a crime.
 Hit-and-run drivers who cause property damage can be charged with a misdemeanor and prosecuted in the criminal courts of California.
 Section 20001 of the California Vehicle Code also provides more serious penalties for hit-and-run drivers who cause injuries to other drivers.
 These cases can often be charged as felonies.